backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 dfFig.reset_index(drop = True, inplace = True)
 ```

-The dataframe used in the figure below, dfFig, consists of two observations for each year in 2012-2018, and the five columns labeled: 'FIPS_code', 'County_Name', 'Date', 'HPI', 'Percent_Change'.
+The dataframe used in the figure below, dfFig, consists of two observations for each year in 2012-2018, and the five columns: 'FIPS_code', 'County_Name', 'Date', 'HPI', 'Percent_Change'.